 Strengths and Difficulties Questionnaire

 The Strengths and Difficulties Questionnaire (SDQ) was used to measure children’s prosocial and problem behaviors at T1 (Goodman, 2001).
-This scale consists of 5 subscales: prosocial behavior, conduct problems, hyperactivity, emotional symptoms, and peer relationships problem, with each subscale containing 5 items.
+This scale consists of 5 subscales: prosocial behavior, conduct problems, hyperactivity, emotional symptoms, and peer relationship problems, with each subscale containing 5 items.
 A total difficulties score is the sum of all subscale scores except the prosocial behavior score, with a higher score indicating more internalizing or externalizing problem behaviors exhibited by children.
 Also, a higher score on the prosocial behavior subscale suggests a higher level of prosocial behaviors in children.
 Prior studies have reported a good internal consistency of the scale in Chinese contexts (Du et al., 2008).
 In this study, Cronbach’s αs of the total difficulties score and prosocial behavior subscale were 0.88 and 0.78 respectively.

 Early Development Instrument